esnitkin914/Comparative_Genomics/day3_morning/README.md

 ```

-Now we will ask Parsnp to align all the genomes in Abau_genomes directory and also ask Parsnp to use ACICU_genome.fasta as a reference.
+Now we will ask parsnp to align all the genomes in Abau_genomes directory and also ask parsnp to use Reference_genome/ACICU_genome.fasta as a reference genome.

 ```

-parsnp -c -d Abau_genomes/ -r Abau_genomes/ACICU_genome.fasta -o parsnp_results -p 2 -v
+parsnp -c -d Abau_genomes/ -r Abau_genomes/Reference_genome/ACICU_genome.fasta -o parsnp_results -p 2 -v

 ```